m-lamonaca/programming-notes/PHP/Web.md

 PHP generates a cookie named `PHPSESSID` containing a *session identifier* and an *hash* generated from `IP + timestamp + pseudo-random number`.

-To use the session it's necesary to recall the function `session_start()` at the beginning of a PHP script that deals with sesssions; after starting the session information in be savend in the `$_SESSION` array.
+To use the session it's necesary to recall the function `session_start()` at the beginning of a PHP script that deals with sessions.
+After starting the session information in be savend in the `$_SESSION` array.

 ```php
 $_SESSION["key"] = value;  // save data in session file (serialized data)